Azure marketplace charges are now available in Azure Cost Management for pay-as-you-go customers!

 With this preview release, we are introducing a new property in Cost Analysis called “Publisher type”, which will allow you to group and/or filter your charges based on Azure versus marketplace charges.
 Please note that these charges may have different billing cycles so make sure that you select a calendar date view within the date picker when analysing Azure services and marketplace together.

 Customers who have purchased marketplace resources will receive a separate invoice for these charges.
 To facilitate proper analysis of these invoices, we have added a marketplace invoice view within the date picker.
 Use this to analyse the charges for a given invoice.

 Marketplace usage csv download API

-As a part of this release, your Cost Management data has now been consolidated into a unified set of cost dimensions that you can utilize across both Azure Services and marketplace.
-This unification is what makes it possible for your to analyze your Azure Services and marketplace charges together.
-To learn more about the changes that have occurred to facilitate unification please visit our documentation found here.
+As part of this release, your Cost Management data has now been consolidated into a unified set of cost dimensions that you can utilise across both Azure Services and Marketplace.
+This unification is what makes it possible for you to analyse your Azure Services and marketplace charges together.
+To learn more about the changes that have occurred to facilitate unification, please visit our documentation found here.